Bachelor of Science in Criminal Justice – Online

 Bachelor of Science Criminal Justice (3 + 1)

 All criminal justice department full-time faculty possess terminal degrees in their respective areas of expertise.
 Faculty interests include criminology, juvenile delinquency, juvenile violence, police management, correctional counseling, judicial processes, legal research, criminal law and procedure, crime prevention, victimology, research methods and statistics, and computer applications in criminal justice.
-The faculty strives to keep abreast of developments in their specialty areas through continuous study and research as well as through consulting and other interaction with public agencies, private sector entities, and the community.
+The faculty strives to keep abreast of developments in their specialty areas through continuous study and research as well as through consulting and other interactions with public agencies, private sector entities, and the community.

 Parallel LCCC Programs